SomeOddCodeGuy/WilmerAI/Docs/Developer_Docs/Features_And_Packages/Workflow_Variables.md

 ## 4\.
 How It Works (Under the Hood)

-The system is designed to make adding custom variables trivial by isolating the change to the JSON configuration file.
+The system isolates custom variable additions to the JSON configuration file; no code is involved.

 1. **`$WorkflowManager$` Loads the Config:** The manager loads the entire workflow JSON file into a `workflow_file_config` dictionary.